How we have developed our strategy

 The NHS Core20PLUS5 framework, which identifies priority areas for action on inequalities, was published in 2021 and many areas of inequality have widened further since then.
 Our strategy seeks to embed reducing inequalities across all our services and focusses specific high-impact initiatives for example, on oral health checks and children with asthma.

-Workforce challeges threaten our ability to deliver
+Workforce challenges threaten our ability to deliver

 We are proud to be a great place to work, but national recruitment shortages affect key professions including children's therapists and audiologists.
 Our location on the edge of London creates additional pressures – professionals are often drawn to the capital's higher pay supplements, and we face challenges retaining staff once they are qualified and experienced.